|GOODS South WFC3 ERS Details 1 [Courtesy NASA]

 - Some of the passages are literary or were intended to mean something different than what a straightforward literal reading would suggest.

-- Some contextual material is evidently missing, which, if present, would resolve the anomaly in question.
+- Some contextual material is evidently missing.

 Ancient and modern commentaries